Kansas abortion vote tests political energy in post-Roe America - The Boston Globe

 “I feel pretty strongly about this,” said Chris Price, 46, a political independent who said he voted for Mitt Romney for president in 2012 before backing Democrats when Donald Trump was on the ballot.
 “The candidates that would support an abortion ban, I would not be supporting at all.
 Period.”

-Asked if threats to abortion rights had affected how motivated she felt about engaging in the midterm elections this fall, Natalie Roberts-Wilner, a Democrat from Merriam, added, “Yes.
+Asked if threats to abortion rights had affected how motivated she felt about engaging in the midterm elections this fall, Natalie Roberts-Wilner, a Democrat from Merriam, said: “Yes.
 Yes.
 Yes.
 Definitely.”

 Advertisement